t-d-h/docker-images/nginx/README.md

-this is nginx web server, which is explore some content in port 80:
+this is nginx web server, which is explore some content in port 8080:

-versionA: expose A
+versionA: ghcr.io/t-d-h/docker-nginx:versionA

-versionB: expose B
+versionB: ghcr.io/t-d-h/docker-nginx:versionB